-1. Give thanks for the food.
-Think about the labour and the journey behind the food now on your plate.
+Think about the labor and the journey behind the food now on your plate.
 Feel gratitude for being fed and nurtured, and wish the same to others.

-2. No distractions.
 Focus only on your food.
-No talking, computer, mobile phone or anything else.
+No talking, computer, mobile phone, or anything else.

-3. Eat slowly.
-Do all movements (cutting the food, moving it to your mouth, chewing and so on) slowly.
-Stay mindful through noting the activities in your head: “cutting”, “chewing” etc.
+Do all movements (cutting the food, moving it to your mouth, chewing, and so on) slowly.
+Stay mindful by noting the activities in your head: “cutting,” “chewing,” etc.

-4. Say goodbye to the food.
-This can be especially useful if you struggle with snacking.
+Saying goodbye to food can be especially useful if you struggle with snacking.
 Prepare yourself mentally that the eating is over for this time, by saying goodbye to it.

 I’m not sure if I feel more mindful or patient after the retreat, but at least I feel more comfortable with the way things are.
 And I remember something that the monk said: it might take us several lifetimes to learn something.
 It’s a great win simply that we’ve started learning.